The Best Investment Advice I Ever Received

 “Man, everything is on sale now, I’m going to get some real deals in my regular buying activity and it’s going to grow long term.”

-Also, I think it traps my mind into the positive mindset.
+Also, I believe it traps our minds into the positive mindset.

-If I buy on down days it doesn’t make sense why I should sell at the same time.
+If you buy on down days it doesn’t make sense why you should sell at the same time.

-I hope what I’ve shared helps you panic less about your investments as we watch the markets unfold.
+I hope what I’ve shared helps you panic less about your investments and makes you more money over the long term.

 * SOURCES: The Intelligent Investor by Benjamin Graham, Dalbar research, BofA Merrill Lynch, MarketWatch, Money Master the Game, Yahoo Finance, CNBC Website.